-This course is an accelerated programming class covering both basic and advanced programming functions/instructions into a single class.
-It may be beneficial to XRC and NX100 Advanced users as a means to transition over to the next generation controller.
+This course is an accelerated learning course covering basic and advanced programming functions / instructions, that is normally taken in a two week duration.
+To be successful, prior robot programming experience for each student is a must.
+It may be beneficial to XRC and NX100 Advanced users as a transition over to the next generation controller.

 Primary topics include: